w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 specify the account owning the NFT and the collection ID.
 You can also see all the collections you own by selecting the `collectionAccount` extrinsic.

+When a collection is destroyed, no-one would be able to pick the collection ID again (including the owner).
+When a new collection is created, a new ID will be generated and assigned to that collection.

 ### Minting an NFT

 You can mint an NFT using the `nfts.mint` extrinsic.
 You must then specify the followings: